Your bounce rate can be such a scary number, right?

 As of 2016, RankBrain was the third-most important ranking factor of Google’s algorithm.

-If you’re not familiar with RankBrain, its main purpose is to improve search results for users by better understanding their search intent.
+If you’re not familiar with RankBrain, its main purpose is to improve users’ search results by better understanding their search intent.

 If a user clicks on your page and leaves without any interaction, that could signal to RankBrain that your site isn’t what they’re looking for.